peteamiri/Tutorials/SalesForce/CertNote2.md

 recent items: last 10 items
 home and Chatter tabs – Do not show view / Create new view.
 Not standard home page layout A sandbox is a copy of your organization that you can use for testing configurations and training users without compromising the data in your production organization.
-Salesforce Enterprise and Unlimited Editions come with one free sandbox
+SalesForce Enterprise and Unlimited Editions come with one free sandbox

 Developer Force is a community of developers who customize and build applications that run in the cloud and are built with the Force.com platform.
 Developer Force members have access to a full range of resources, including sample code, toolkits, an online developer community, and the test environments necessary for building apps